Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - **Bottom** - The height of the 9-slide's left column.
 A margin of 16 means the 9-slice's bottom corners and side will have a height of 16 pixels.
 You can set all 4 margin values individually to create panels with non-uniform borders.

 #### Axis Stretch
 `Horizontal` stretches or tiles the center texture horizontally, and `Vertical` stretches or tiles the center texture vertically.
-As for the settings:
+As for their settings:
 - **Stretch** - Stretches the center texture across the NinePatchButton.
 This may cause the texture to be distorted.
 - **Tile** - Repeats the center texture across the NinePatchButton.
 This won't cause any visible distortion.
 The texture must be seamless for this to work without displaying artifacts between edges. *Note: Only supported when using the GLES3 renderer.
 When using the GLES2 renderer, this will behave like Stretch.*
 - **Tile Fit** - Repeats the center texture across the NinePatchButton, but will also stretch the texture to make sure each tile is visible in full.
 This may cause the texture to be distorted, but less than Stretch.
 The texture must be seamless for this to work without displaying artifacts between edges. *Note: Only supported when using the GLES3 renderer.
 When using the GLES2 renderer, this will behave like Stretch.*